 Various chromatographic techniques such as TLC, GLC, and HPLC are utilized for the qualitative ink analysis in order to separate the components of ink thereby determining the composition.
 Most commonly used technique is the TLC (Thin Layer Chromatography) which incorporates the use of chromatographic plate and the alcohol based solvent for the purpose of ink separation.

-It is similar to HPLC but uses small amount of sample.
+It is similar to HPLC but uses a small amount of samples.
 Hence, adopted in cases where the sample is limited.
-Herein, the capillary is filled with a conductive fluid with designated pH value.
+Herein, the capillary is filled with a conductive fluid with a designated pH value.
 The conductive fluid then serves as the buffer solution in which the sample is separated.

 It is used for the characterization of ink.
 The dyes, additives and solvent present in the ink show different absorption peak in the spectrum which are unique for every substance and compared with the standard peaks for identification purpose.

 GC along with MS i.e. mass spectrometer is one of the best techniques used for ink analysis wherein firstly the components are separated by gas chromatography followed by the identification on the basis of mass/charge ratio.

 In the examination of questioned documents, the non-destructive techniques are preferred until and unless it is very necessary to adopt the destructive ones in order to reach to a definite conclusion.